NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. code-block:: python3
    :caption: *Get the metadata construct with units of "km2", find its
-             canonical name, and all of its valid identities, that may be used for selection by the "filter_by_identity" method*
+             canonical identity, and all of its valid identities, that may be used for selection by the "filter_by_identity" method*

    >>> area = t.constructs.filter_by_property(units='km2').value()
    >>> area